jest-community/vscode-jest/setup-wizard.md

   ]
   ```
   See more details and examples in [vscode: platform specific properties](https://code.visualstudio.com/docs/editor/debugging#_platformspecific-properties).

-  The wizard can preserve the existing platform specific properties while merging the new `jest.jestCommandLine` but does not guarantee they are consistent.
-Therefore, it is advise to always double check the debug config upon `jest.jestCommandLine` changes.

 - <a id="note-4">**vscode-jest debug codeLens failed, now what?**</a>

   If your regular jest run was fine but you can't debug the test with debug codeLens after running wizard.
 There should be some error message in your terminal that might help you pinpoint the culprit.

-There are many information online about how to setup vscode debug config for specific environments/frameworks, you might also find the following helpful:
+  There are many information online about how to setup vscode debug config for specific environments/frameworks, you might find the following helpful:
   - [vscode debug config properties](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_launch-configuration-properties)
   - [Launch configurations for common scenarios](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_launch-configurations-for-common-scenarios)
   - [vscode-recipes for debug jest tests](https://github.com/microsoft/vscode-recipes/tree/master/debugging-jest-tests)

-  If you think your use case is quite common, feel free to create a discussion/issue for enhancing the wizard or contribute your example debug config.
+  While you can manually correct the debug config and move on, if you think your use case is actually quite common, feel free to create a discussion/issue so we might be able to enhance the wizard or include your example config to help others.